rubentrancoso/mailserver-quicksetup/README.md

 5. Remove hard coded references of id_smtp from scripts

-6. Check why port 80 in not redirecting to ssl on postfixadmin
+6. Check why port 80 is not redirecting to ssl on postfixadmin